 Indiana, PA 15705

-Dr. John C. Worzbyt has been with the Counseling Department since 1972 and retired in 2003.
-He is a former chairperson of the Department, past coordinator of the school and community counseling programs, and chaired the department’s doctoral program from 1986 until its phase-out in 1995.
+John Worzbyt has been with the Counseling Department since 1972 and retired in 2003.
+He is a former chairperson of the department, past coordinator of the school and community counseling programs, and chaired the department’s doctoral program from 1986 until its phase-out in 1995.

-As an author, Dr. Worzbyt has co-authored four textbooks, two monographs, educational teaching curriculum, and articles in professional journals pertaining to counseling, decision making, management, and leadership.
-His most recent textbook, co-authored with Dr. Kathleen O’Rourke is Support Groups for Children published in 1996 by Accelerated Development, a division of Taylor and Francis.
-Dr. Worzbyt, Dr. O’Rourke, and Dr. Dandeneau are currently drafting a second edition of Elementary School Counseling: A Blueprint for Today and Tomorrow which was first published in 1989 by Accelerated Development.
+As an author, Worzbyt has co-authored four textbooks, two monographs, educational teaching curriculum, and articles in professional journals pertaining to counseling, decision making, management, and leadership.
+His most recent textbook, co-authored with Kathleen O’Rourke, is Support Groups for Children, published in 1996 by Accelerated Development, a division of Taylor and Francis.
+Worzbyt, O’Rourke, and Claire Dandeneau are currently drafting a second edition of Elementary School Counseling: A Blueprint for Today and Tomorrow, which was first published in 1989 by Accelerated Development.

-Dr. Worzbyt is a nationally certified counselor (NCC), registrant of the National Distinguished Service Registering in Counseling and is listed in Who’s Who in the World, American Education, and in the East.
-He has received two national writing awards for publications, the College of Education Faculty Recognition Award for Outstanding Accomplishments as Teacher - Scholar, and was honored by the United States Congressional Medal of Honor Society for having written Beating The Odds, a youth program which they adopted in 1995.
-Dr. Worzbyt is also the 1997 recipient of the Pennsylvania Counseling Association Eminent Practitioner Award.
+Worzbyt is a nationally certified counselor, a registrant of the National Distinguished Service Registering in Counseling, and is listed in Who’s Who in the World, American Education, and in the East.
+He has received two national writing awards for publications, the College of Education Faculty Recognition Award for Outstanding Accomplishments as Teacher-Scholar, and was honored by the United States Congressional Medal of Honor Society for having written Beating the Odds, a youth program which they adopted in 1995.
+Worzbyt is also the 1997 recipient of the Pennsylvania Counseling Association Eminent Practitioner Award.

 Fraud, Waste, and Abuse Hotline

 1011 South Drive, Indiana, Pa.
 15705 | 724-357-2100